Is Interest On A Home Equity Loan Tax Deductible?

 The only way to take the interest deduction is to itemize your deductions.
 Since the standard deduction has increased so much, it’s important to compare your itemized deductions to the standard deduction to ensure you take the one worth more.

+For the 2023 tax year, the standard deduction is $13,850 for single filers and $27,700 for those who are married and filing jointly.
 Add your itemized deductions up to see if they exceed these amounts.
 Then, include any other itemized deductions you’re eligible for to see which deduction is greater.

 Let’s say, for example, you paid $10,000 in interest on your first loan and $3,000 on your second mortgage.
-If you don’t have any other itemized deductions and you are married filing jointly, it wouldn’t make sense to take the itemized deductions so you won’t deduct your home equity loan interest.
+If you don’t have any other itemized deductions and you’re married filing jointly, it wouldn’t make sense to take the itemized deductions so you won’t deduct your home equity loan interest.

 If you have any questions or difficulty, it’s wise to consult a tax professional.

-Is Interest On A HELOC Tax Deductible?
+Is Home Equity Line Of Credit Interest Tax Deductible?

 The Bottom Line: Home Equity Loans Can Be Tax Deductible